tetricky/sqlite-backup/README.md

 -e SENDXMPP_PASSWORD="" \
 -e SENDXMPP_RECIPIENT="" \
 -e TIMEZONE="UTC" \
-tetricky/sqlite-backup:latest
+tetricky/sqlite-backup:0.1.0-lldap
 ```

 ### LLDAP Note

-It should be noted that by default this backup script only dumps the sqlite3 database.
-To fully restore an lldap installation it may be necessary to also backup other files (`lldap_config.toml` `private_key`).
-This backup just addresses the database.
+It should be noted that by default this backup script dumps the sqlite3 database and a report in to the rclone remote storage backend, and an init directory to retain copies of the `lldap_config.toml` and `private_key`.
+To fully restore an lldap installation it will be necessary to copy these other files (`lldap_config.toml` `private_key`) into the new target data directory.

 #### storage backend